felkru/lab-openmp/tasks/merge-sort/diary.md

 ## Todo List
 - [x] Parallel divide with tasks + cutoff
-    - [ ] determine best cutoff using binary search
+    - [x] determine best cutoff using binary search
     - [ ] seperate MsSequential and MsParrallel to avoid cutoff checks
-- [ ] Parallel merge via block binary search
+- [x] Parallel merge via block binary search
+    - [x] determine the best cutoff here
 - [ ] SIMD in merge kernels
 - [ ] Work-stealing / dynamic scheduling
 - [ ] Replace the single-threaded merges after the cutoff with a more efficient algorithm